EndianTribe/Reconcile-Website/content/en/docs/under_the_hood/internal-testing/index.md

 Do you experience any bugs, glitches, unexpected and undesirable behavior?

+If I am unable to reproduce your reported issue on my emulator, I may need to get in touch to collect your device information.

 ### Experienced Android Developers

 If you are an experienced Android developer, I would appreciate any input regarding my infrastructure setup, [which I describe here](https://reconcile.endiantribe.com/docs/under_the_hood/technical-details/).
 Are there any interesting libraries, tools, and infrastructure options I should consider?